mbborromeo/react-notes-list/README.md

 Local Storage is on web-browser.

 ## To Do
-- Replace alert() with dynamic text in div.
-Fade-in and out.
+- Fade in/out form confirmation message text
 - If no changes upon editing a note, then let user know and don't save
 - Redirect to list view (homepage) after saving on edit
 - Fix CSS for Homepage so long notes are truncated with elipsis